khouryb/movie-list/README.md

 ## Description

-The goal of this project was to create a noughts and crosses game.
-The playing board had to be displayed and allowed players to to place their icons and to switch turns between X and O, then visually display who won.
+The goal of this project was to make a React list app.
+One had to be able to add to the list from an API and manipulate the list in various ways (edit, delete, etc.).

 ## Deployment link